Derived deformation theory of algebraic structures: Introduction

 However, algebraic structure governed by operations with several inputs \emph{and several outputs} also appear naturally in a variety of topics related to the same fields of mathematics.
-A standard example of such structure is the associative and coassociative bialgebra, which consists of two structures, an associative algebra structure and a coassociative coalgebra structure, related by a compatibility condition such that bialgebras can be defined as algebras in coalgebras or vice-versa.
-Bialgebras are central in various topics of algebraic topology, representation theory and mathematical physics~\cite{Dri, Dri2, Baues, EK1, EK2, GS, Mer1, Mer2}.
-In particular, the work of Drinfeld in quantum group theory (\cite{Dri,Dri2}) puts emphasis on their strong relationship with Lie bialgebras (which are determined by a Lie bracket, a Lie co-bracket and a compatibility relation as well).
+Standard example are associative and coassociative bialgebras and Lie bialgebras, which are central in various topics of algebraic topology, representation theory and mathematical physics~\cite{Dri, Dri2, Baues, EK1, EK2, GS, Mer1, Mer2}.
 Here the formalism of props, which actually goes back to \cite{MLa}, is the convenient unifying framework to handle such structures.
 Props plays a crucial role in the deformation quantization process for Lie bialgebras, as shown by Etingof-Kazdhan (\cite{EK1}, \cite{EK2}), and more generally in the theory of quantization functors \cite{EE, MW}.
 Props also appear naturally in topology, for example the Frobenius bialgebra structure on the cohomology of compact oriented manifolds coming from Poincaré duality, and the involutive Lie bialgebra structure on the equivariant homology of loop spaces on manifolds, which lies at the heart of string topology (\cite{CS1},\cite{CS2}) and are also central in symplectic field theory and Lagrangian Floer theory by the work of Cielebak-Fukaya-Latsheev \cite{CFL}.
-Props also provide a concise way to encode various field theories such as topological quantum field theories and conformal field theories, and have recently proven to be the kind of algebraic structure underlying the topological recursion phenomenom, as unraveled by Kontsevich and Soibelman in \cite{KS} (see also \cite{Bor} for a survey of the connections with mathematical physics and algebraic geometry).
+Props also provide a concise way to encode various field theories such as topological quantum field theories and conformal field theories, and have recently proven to be the kind of algebraic structure underlying the topological recursion phenomenom, as unraveled by Kontsevich and Soibelman in \cite{KS} (see \cite{Bor} for connections with mathematical physics and algebraic geometry).